Accredited Medical Laboratory Sciences Programs

 - Can I apply if I have already completed my Bachelor's degree?

-Students who have graduated from one of our affiliated universities and completed the MLS pre-requisite requirements are eligible to apply as 4+1 students.
-Most of the students we admit are in need of their senior year of coursework (3+1 students).
-They are formally enrolled in the MLS program for one of the 5 programs that we are affiliated with.
+Students who have graduated from one of our affiliated universities and completed or can complete the MLS pre-requisite requirements before program entry are eligible to apply as 4+1 students.
+Most of the students we admit need their senior year of coursework (3+1 students).
+They are formally enrolled in the MLS program one of the affiliated universities throughout their internship at Hennepin Healthcare.
+Coursework completed at HHS counts toward credits at their home university.

 - When should I apply?

-One round of applications will be held in the fall of the year prior to the program start dates.
-For example, Students who wish to enroll in the program during August, 2021 or January 2022 should apply during the fall, 2020 application cycle.
+One round of applications will be accepted in the fall of the year before the program's next fall start date.
+For example, Students who wish to enroll in the program during August 2023 or January 2024 should apply during the fall, 2022 application cycle.
 Applications are due by October 15 of each year.
-The second round of applications may be accepted during the spring semester.
-If the second round of applications will be opened, affiliated university MLS Program Directors will be notified.
-The due date for second round applications would be set for March 15.
+A second round of applications may be accepted during the spring semester.
+If a second round of applications will be accepted in the spring, affiliated university MLS Program Directors will be notified.
+The due date for second round applications (if accepted) would be March 15 of that year.

 To qualify for entrance into HCMC's Medical Laboratory Science Program, the following classes or their equivalents are required: